culion-bear/qlite/README_EN.md

 QLite before release to the lot has experienced two versions, respectively is TCP version and integration edition, the effect is not very ideal, this version is distributed version, using HTTP as the interface communication protocol, the information processing to the application layer, completely lost in the premise of certain performance improves the extensibility and reusability, more convenient from personnel of course of data processing.

 ## Change Log

+### V 2.2.1
+- Major updates!

+- Service password is now required when adding service nodes, making services more secure!
+Ask the service node deployer what the password is :)

+- Updated service node development framework so that multiple gateways can now connect to the same service node without confusion

+- Optimized join requests

+- Optimized the operation of adding nodes at startup

 ### V 2.1.2
 - Optimized service connection module